yolu1055/conditional-glow/README.md

 "[Structured Output Learning with Conditional Generative Flows](https://arxiv.org/pdf/1905.13288.pdf)".
 You Lu and Bert Huang.
 AAAI 2020.

-Note: This code is used for the experiments of binary-segmentation on [Weizmann Horse dataset](https://www.msri.org/people/members/eranb/).
+Note: This code is used for the experiments of binary-segmentation on the Weizmann Horse dataset.
 Some parts of the code are adapted from [chaiyujin](https://github.com/chaiyujin/glow-pytorch), and [openai](https://github.com/openai/glow).

 ## Requirements: